Travel Inspo: Copenhagen Designed for Joy

 Fiskebaren is a modern seafood restaurant in Copenhagen’s Meatpacking District, known for impeccably fresh fish, minimalist presentation, and a relaxed yet refined atmosphere that lets the ingredients shine.

-7. “Hedonistic sustainability” in action
+7. “Hedonistic Sustainability” in Action

 The energy plant with a ski slope on its roof says it all.
 Sustainability can be fun, playful, and deeply woven into everyday life.
 CopenHill is the clearest example, but the philosophy runs throughout the city, designing systems that are good for the planet and enjoyable for people.